lisezmoi/scri.ch/README.md

 3. Copy the url and share it
 4. Continue your drawing or make a new one by clicking on the "New" button

-## URL settings
+## URL params

-You can define some settings when starting a new drawing, eg. `http://scri.ch/?background=ddd&foreground=666`
+You can define some parameters when starting a new drawing, eg. `http://scri.ch/?background=ddd&foreground=666`

 ### background